-Why I'm Excited: I loved Yovanoff's debut The Replacement, but somehow missed that she has already published a second book, The Space Between -- must remedy this fact as soon as I work my way through my TBR pile.
-Anyhoo, I'm always on the lookout for a good dark mystery, and this book sounds like it will be right up that alley.
-Even though she's a fairly new author, I already feel that I can put my trust in Yovanoff's creepy, melancholy hands
+I loved Yovanoff’s debut The Replacement, but somehow missed that she has already published a second book, The Space Between — must remedy this fact as soon as I work my way through my TBR pile.
+Anyhoo, I’m always on the lookout for a good dark mystery, and this book sounds like it will be right up that alley.
+Even though she’s a fairly new author, I already feel that I can put my trust in Yovanoff’s creepy, melancholy hands. -Jenny

 Three levels.
 Two loves.
 One choice.
 Debut novelist, Lenore Appelhans has written a thrilling otherworldly young adult novel about a place that exists between our world (Level 1) and what comes after life (Level 2).

-Why I'm Excited: Lenore Appelhans wrote a book!!!
-And it's a suspenseful thrill ride with swoon!!!
-(I can attest to the nail-bitingness of this book, because I was fortunate enough to read it in its early stages, when Lenore doled out 3 chapters at a time, and while I was supposed to be giving her constructive feedback, my emails to her pretty much consisted of "OMG!!!!!
+Lenore Appelhans wrote a book!!!
+And it’s a suspenseful thrill ride with swoon!!!
+(I can attest to the nail-bitingness of this book, because I was fortunate enough to read it in its early stages, when Lenore doled out 3 chapters at a time, and while I was supposed to be giving her constructive feedback, my emails to her pretty much consisted of “OMG!!!!!
 WHAT HAPPENS NEXT?!!!!!
-SEND ME MOAR!!!!!!!!!!!!").
-But EVEN MORE important than all of that -- in regards to why you and me and everyone we know should be excited about this book -- is that its concept is so fresh, it might just start its own genre: Afterlife Dystopia.
-What WHAT.
+SEND ME MOAR!!!!!!!!!!!!”).
+But EVEN MORE important than all of that — in regards to why you and me and everyone we know should be excited about this book — is that its concept is so fresh, it might just start its own genre: Afterlife Dystopia.
+What WHAT. -Jenny

-How to Lead a Life of Crime by Kirsten Miller (picked by Posh)
+Title: How to Lead a Life of Crime

 A meth dealer.
 A prostitute.
 A serial killer.